 Establishing Value—How Does That Work?

-- Talk with potential clients about value they place on the work.
+- Talk with potential clients about the value they place on the work.

 - Determine whether the firm can provide services for a fee consistent with that value.